Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-dmn-simulation-rest-api/docs/ProjectsApi.md

 ProjectsApi apiInstance = new ProjectsApi();
 String projectId = "projectId_example"; // String | The id of the project to get the releases Integer maxItems = 56; // Integer |
-Boolean showAllVersions = true; // Boolean | Default value is false, and it returns only the latest versions.
-If it is true, it forces the service to return all versions.
 Integer skipCount = 56; // Integer |
 String sort = "sort_example"; // String |
-String version = "version_example"; // String | The version of the project to get the releases try {
+String version = "version_example"; // String | The version of the project to get the releases Boolean showAllVersions = true; // Boolean | Default value is false, and it returns only the latest versions.
+If it is true, it forces the service to return all versions. try {
-    ListResponseContentRelease result = apiInstance.getProjectReleaseUsingGET(projectId, maxItems, showAllVersions, skipCount, sort, version);
+    ListResponseContentOfRelease result = apiInstance.getProjectReleaseUsingGET(projectId, maxItems, skipCount, sort, version, showAllVersions);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProjectsApi#getProjectReleaseUsingGET");